cdgriffith/dogs/README.md

+# PROJECT IS ARCHIVED

+Please see the fork at [https://github.com/OneHoopyFrood/dogs](https://github.com/OneHoopyFrood/dogs) for updates.

 # DOGS - Digital Ocean Gaming Services

 Run short lived servers and save them as snapshots when done to save on $$$.